hsheric0210/SecureLookup/README.md

 * PBKDF2 - ```iterations=<# of iterations>```
     > In 2021, OWASP recommended to use 310,000 iterations for PBKDF2-HMAC-SHA256 and 120,000 for PBKDF2-HMAC-SHA512. [#](https://en.wikipedia.org/wiki/PBKDF2)
 * Argon2 - ```iterations=<# of iterations>;memorySizeKb=<memory size in KB>;parallelism=<parallelism>```
     > The Argon2 documentation recommends 0.5 seconds for authentication.
-Libsodium¡¯s documentation recommends 1 second for web applications and 5 seconds for desktop applications.
+Libsodium's documentation recommends 1 second for web applications and 5 seconds for desktop applications.
-    > I personally wouldn¡¯t recommend anything more than 1 second or your users will hate you and logins will end up DoS¡¯ing your application.
+    > I personally wouldn't recommend anything more than 1 second or your users will hate you and logins will end up DoS'ing your application.
 Anything less than 0.5 seconds is a certain security failure. [#](https://www.twelve21.io/how-to-choose-the-right-parameters-for-argon2/)
 * Bcrypt - ```cost=<cost in 4..31>```
 * Scrypt - ```N=<cost factor>;r=<block size factor>;p=<parallelization factor>```

 ### Compression
 Also applies to '-DatabaseCompressionProperties' parameter on database creation
 * Deflate - ```x=<compression level 0..9>```
-* Gzip
+* Gzip - No props available
 * LZMA - ```d=<dictionary size>;mf=<match finder; 'bt4' by default>;fb=<# of fast bytes; 32 by default>;lc=<literal context bits>;lp=<literal pos bits>;pb=<pos state bits>```
 * PPMd - ```mem=<memory size>;o=<model order>```